Photo of University Hall

 Profile

-Dr. Aparna Varde is the Associate Director of Graduate Studies and Research, and an Associate Professor in the School of Computing at Montclair State University, NJ, USA.
-She is an Associate Director of the Clean Energy and Sustainability Analytics Research Center (CESAC) at Montclair.
-Dr. Varde has been a visiting researcher at Max Planck Institute for Informatics, Saarbrucken, Germany.
+Dr. Aparna Varde is a tenured Associate Professor in the School of Computing (SoC) at Montclair State University (MSU), NJ, USA.
+She is also an Associate Director of the Clean Energy and Sustainability Analytics Research Center (CESAC) at MSU.
+She has served as the Associate Director for Graduate Studies and Research in SoC at MSU for a year.
+Dr. Varde has been a visiting researcher at Max Planck Institute for Informatics, Saarbrucken, Germany multiple times.
 Her work spans Artificial Intelligence, Machine Learning, Data Mining, Databases, Environmental Computing, and Computational Linguistics.
-Her honors include 4 best paper awards at IEEE conferences.
+Her honors include 9 best paper awards at IEEE conferences & other venues.
 She is Doctoral Faculty in the PhD Program in Environmental Science and Management at Montclair.
-Dr. Varde has over 150 publications (journals, conferences, book chapters, edited volumes) by IEEE, ACM, AAAI, Springer etc. Her current research includes Commonsense Knowledge, Explainable AI, Smart Cities, Geo-informatics, Robotics, and Text Mining.
+Dr. Varde has over 150 publications (journals, conferences, book chapters, edited volumes) by IEEE, ACM, AAAI, Springer etc. Her current research projects entail Commonsense Knowledge, Explainable AI, Smart Cities, Geo-informatics, Robotics, and Text Mining.
 She has been a dissertation advisor, committee member, and mentor for PhD students at Montclair State University (including a Fulbright Scholar) and an external examiner / referee for PhD students worldwide (including Queensland University of Technology, Australia).
-Dr. Varde has been a panelist for NSF, PC member at conferences, and reviewer / editorial board member for journals, by IEEE, ACM, Elsevier etc. Her research is supported by grants from organizations such as PSE&G and NSF.
-She has generated more than 1 million dollars of external funding in various capacities.
+Dr. Varde has been a panelist for NSF, PC member at conferences, and reviewer / editorial board member for journals, by IEEE, ACM, Elsevier etc. Her research is supported by grants from organizations such as PSE&G, NSF and NOAA.
+She has generated more than 2 million dollars of external funding in various capacities.
 Dr. Varde is classified as an outstanding researcher by the Citizenship and Immigration Services, USA.

 Specialization